Couchers-org/couchers/markdown/handbook.md

 <a class="handbook-anchor" name="hosting"></a>

 ### Do I have to host someone?
-Is it required that I be a host sometime?
+Is it required to be a host sometime?

 No. You do not have to host someone, and you do not have to set your hosting status to "can host" or "maybe can host".
 You are also not required to meet up with anyone.
 However, it is recommended that you consider opening up your home to hosting or setting your status as willing to meet up as soon as you are comfortable and your life situation allows.